jaspervdj/hakyll/web/tutorials/03-rules-routes-compilers.markdown

 ```

 This is a declarative DSL: the order in which you write the rules make little
-difference: Hakyll will use dependency tracking to determine the correct order.
+difference, Hakyll will use dependency tracking to determine the correct order.

 We group the different rules using `match`.
 The first argument for `match` is a
 [Pattern].
 The `OverloadedStrings` extension allows us to just write `String`s